phseiff/phseiff.github.io/README.md

   </td>
   </tr></table>

-  If you don't mind me nerding about the way I implemented this for a while, you can skip to the next section, or look at [the relevant file](https://github.com/phseiff/phseiff.github.io/blob/master/handle_tables/handle-tables.html) in this website's GitHub repository directly.
+  In case you mind me nerding about the way I implemented this for a while, you can skip to the next section, or look at [the relevant file](https://github.com/phseiff/phseiff.github.io/blob/master/handle_tables/handle-tables.html) in this website's GitHub repository directly.

   Essentially, I wrote two solutions, one with javascript and CSS, and one in pure CSS.
   As is the case with pretty much everything on my website, the CSS solution is somewhat limited, whilst the javascript solution deactivates the CSS solution (only if javascript is enabled, of course) and replaces it with its own way of doing things.